ConnectedLib/course-in-a-box/modules/introduction/_posts/2000-04-01-how-this-works.md

 ## Learning Circles

-A learning circle is...
+A learning circle is an small, interest-based learning group composed of peers and led by a peer facilitator — that is, someone who is learning alongside the rest of the group, not an expert or an instructor.
+This video from [Peer 2 Peer University](https://www.p2pu.org/){:target="_blank"} (P2PU), a thought leader in learning circles, explains the concept in more detail.

 <iframe src="https://www.youtube.com/embed/s8w9IKiuyys" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <div class="videotime" style="float:none;">1:45</div>

-- Benefits of learning circles

 Consider forming a ConnectedLib learning circle with other staff members at your library, library workers in your region or state, or members of a professional interest group you belong to.

-### Learning Circle Resources

-- P2PU link
+[P2PU's Learning Circle Knowledge Base](https://docs.p2pu.org/){:target="_blank"} contains a wealth of helpful information, guides, and checklists for forming your own learning circle.